armin-fx/BandedScad/doc/debug.md

 #### object_slice [^][contents]
 [object_slice]: #object_slice-
-Cuts a slice out of an object.\
+Cuts a slice out of an object.
 Useful for testing hidden details of an object.

+_Arguments:_
 ```OpenSCAD
 object_slice (axis, position, thickness, limit)
 ```